wp-plugins/zedity/readme.txt

 A revolutionary editor to create content super easily and quickly with amazing results and unprecedented possibilities for anyone!

 == Description ==
 Zedity is an innovative editor that enables you to create posts and pages as naturally as if you're sketching them out on a piece of paper!
-With absolutely no technical skills required, you can finally create amazing content very easily, with total flexibility and unprecedented possibilities!
+With absolutely no technical skills required, you can finally create your content very easily, with total flexibility and unprecedented possibilities!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]